Do the “math” for a second.

-A fire breaks out in your building, meaning, a large number of people all need to simultaneously evacuate…
+A residential fire breaks out in your building, meaning, many people will need to evacuate simultaneously.

 It’s this reason it can take several minutes to evacuate and escape to safety, or worse, many people often get trapped in their apartment during a fire if they can’t get out fast enough.